NCAR/DART/docs/pages/Observations.md

 ### PROGRAMS

-The *DART/observations/obs_converters* directory contains a variety of converter programs to read various external formats and convert the observations into the format required by DART.
+The **DART/observations/obs_converters** directory contains a variety of converter programs to read various external formats and convert the observations into the format required by DART.

-The current list of converters include:
+Each directory has at least one converter:

   - [AIRS](AIRS/AIRS.html) <!-- AURA -->
   - [Aviso+/CMEMS](AVISO/AVISO.html)